vitorpp10/cpp-projects/README.md

   * `bounded-buffer/`: implements the classic bounded-buffer problem using dual condition variables to prevent memory overflow and tightly coordinate thread pacing.
   * `thread-safe-queue/`: encapsulates synchronization primitives into a cohesive c++ class, building a reusable thread-safe queue data structure for robust concurrent state management.
   * `thread-pool-pattern/`: constructs a multi-worker thread pool utilizing the custom thread-safe queue, implementing the poison pill technique for graceful shutdown and benchmarking concurrent throughput.
+  * `getdents-thread-pool/`: integrates raw linux filesystem syscalls (sys_getdents64) with a concurrent thread pool, using a producer thread to rapidly traverse directories and multiple consumer threads to process inodes concurrently via a thread-safe queue.
+  * `mmap-ipc-signal/`: demonstrates inter-thread communication and synchronization using shared memory mapping (mmap). a producer thread modifies the mapped file and forces hardware sync (msync), utilizing standard condition variables to safely signal a waiting consumer thread to read the updated memory.

 * **`memory/`** — focus: memory allocation, heap management, raw pointers, and execution faults.
   * `custom-malloc/`: implements a minimal userspace heap allocator using sbrk() to request memory from the kernel, tracking blocks with a linked list of headers for first-fit recycling.